Jacques Courtois: Life

 The father took his sons to Italy around 1636 when they were still young.
 They first travelled to Milan.
 According to contemporary biographers he served for three years in the Spanish army.
 During this time he drew marches and battles, fight scenes, landscapes and military costumes.
-He then abandoned the weapons and studied for some time in Milan with an unidentified sculptor.
+After leaving the army, he studied for some time in Milan with an unidentified sculptor.
 He moved to Bologna in 1639 where he first entered the studio of Jérôme Colomès, a painter from Lorraine.
 According to early Italian biographer Filippo Baldinucci Courtois' talent got noticed in Bologna by prominent painters Guido Reni and Francesco Albani.
 He continued his apprenticeship in Siena, where he studied for some time at the school of Astolfo Petrazzi.

-It is possible that the brothers Guillaume and Jacques remained together until the later 1640s.
+It is possible that the brothers Guillaume and Jacques remained together until the late 1640s.
 He stayed for a short time in Florence where he met two Northern painters Jan Asselijn, a battle painter, and Matthieu van Plattenberg (known as ' Monsù Montagna'), a marine artist.

 He went to Rome around 1639-1640 where he initially was permitted to live in the monastery of Santa Croce in Gerusalemme in Milan through the intercession of the abbot Don Ilarione Rancati.
-The abbot also was instrumental in securing Courtois' first official commissions, a large fresco of the miracle of the loaves and fishes in the refectory of the monastery (1641).
-In Rome he also became friends with Pieter van Laer, a Dutch genre painter active in Rome where he was known by the nickname 'Bamboccio'.
+The abbot was instrumental in securing Courtois' first official commissions, a large fresco of the miracle of the loaves and fishes in the refectory of the monastery (1641).

+In Rome he became friends with Pieter van Laer, a Dutch genre painter active in Rome where he was known by the nickname 'Bamboccio'.
 Pieter van Laer was known for his genre scenes, animal paintings and landscapes, which included anecdotal scenes placed in the environs of Rome.
 The style of genre painting practiced by Pieter van Laer was followed by other Northern and Italian painters.
 These followers became known as the Bamboccianti and a painting in this style as a Bambocciata (plural: Bambocciate).
 Michelangelo Cerquozzi, the leading battle painter in Italy in the first decades of the 17th century who also painted genre paintings in the style of the Bamboccianti, recognized Courtois' talent and encouraged him to paint battle scenes.

 During the early and mid-1640s he started to attract the patronage of prominent noble Roman families, among them the Sacchetti, Chigi Family and Pamphili.
 It was Pietro da Cortona who had introduced him to these noble families.
 He also worked for patrons outside Rome and abroad in Spain and Italy.